SilentNightx/VitaDockPlus/README.md

 The config item `DISCOVERY_KEY_GPIO` controls which pin is used, setting it to empty will disable this feature.

-## Physical Power Button Feature
+## Physical Power Button

-Connect a physical power button to Pin 5 (GPIO 3/SCL) and Pin 6 (GND).
+Connect a physical power button to GPIO 3/SCL (physical pin 5 on the RPi3+) and GND (physical pin 6 on the RPi3+).
+This is not configurable.

 # Nintendo Switch RCM Injection Feature